ember-learn/cli-guides/guides/appendix/tailwind.md

 - "build": "ember build --environment=production",
 ```

-In addition to the two new scripts, `tailwind:build` and `tailwind:watch`, the `build` script, which was pre-existing for production builds, has been prefixed with a call to `tailwind:build` so that the tailwind assets are prepped for shipping to production (useful for C.I.)
+In addition to the two new scripts, `tailwind:build` and `tailwind:watch`, the `build` script, which was preexisting for production builds, has been prefixed with a call to `tailwind:build` so that the tailwind assets are prepped for shipping to production (useful for C.I.)

 The above scripts expect that an input file, `./tailwind-input.css` will exist, and the tailwind CLI will output the compiled styles at `public/assets/tailwind.css`.
 Since this tailwind.css output file is in the public folder, changes to it will cause the `ember s` command to rebuild.

 A couple notes though:
 - `num run tailwind:watch` must be run in a separate terminal for development
- - it may be benificial to add `public/assets/tailwind.css` to the `.gitignore`
+- it may be beneficial to add `public/assets/tailwind.css` to the `.gitignore`

 Lastly, we need to edit the `app/index.html` file to include the `tailwind.css` file: